matthewgdv/namespace/README.md

 vars(sys.modules[__name__])["constants.ANOTHER_CONSTANT"] = "hi"
 ```

 However, this would come with the added bonus that the non-dynamic method of access using dot-notation `constants.MODULE_LEVEL_CONSTANT` would then be actually valid, rather than raising a `NameError: name 'constants' is not defined`.
-Furthermore, The value actually exists in the module `globals`, rather than belonging to a class that just lives within the module `globals`, which would be the case if we had used a `class` statement instead.
+Furthermore, The value actually exists in the module globals, rather than being an attribute on a class that lives within the module globals, which would be the case if we had used a `class` statement.

 Basically, using class blocks for namespacing (by leveraging the syntactic sugar for declaring class attributes within a class block) is ubiquitous in python, but I would argue that this is only the case _precisely_ because we lack a dedicated namespacing mechanism.